 Together we analyze the lifecycle of our products to reduce their environmental impact at every level; we specifically work on their materials and certifications.

-- The use of low-impact materials: organic, recycled, bio-sourced, a water-free dyeing process, traceability of animal-derived materials, PFC Free water-repellent finishes, etc.
+• The use of low-impact materials: organic, recycled, bio-sourced, water-free dyeing process, traceability of animal-derived materials, humane farm animal treatment, mulesing-free wool, PFC free water-repellent treatments, etc.

 + What is Bluesign®?

 Sourcing BlueSign® Approved Fabrics guarantees strict traceability as well as the harmlessness of the chemical substances used in making our products.
 This means safe production, a safe environment and safe consumers.
 More than 60% of our materials are Bluesign® certified.

 What is Oeko-Tex® Standard 100?

 Materials certified to Oeko-Tex® Standard 100 are guaranteed free from chemicals that are banned or harmful to health.
 More than 90% of our materials are certified to Oeko-Tex® Standard 100.